 The idea was great, but it wasn't the right time to do it.
 We first needed to increase our network of contacts and become known within the industry; so we created a product called COLONY Studios Brooklyn.

 Services provided for the photo industry in New York City can often be systematic and non-diversified.
 90% of these services are focused on profit and cater only to when photographers are in the "action of shooting".
 Shooting photographs however, only takes up about 20% of the working time for most photographers.
-These businesses, not surprisingly, are photo studios and equipment rental companies.

 We believe that photographers are more than just people with cameras.
 Diversity and creativity need time and space to rise, when these new ideas emerge, they contribute to the overall industry.
 This intersection of new aesthetics, new problems, and new styles from a wide variety of artists is where COLONY Incubator lives.
 A community where relevant initiatives are created for the development of the Arts.
-That is our mission.

 If you would like to get in touch with us.
 Please send us an email to: